wlerin/feralfilehosting/Feral Wiki/Software/Teamspeak 3 server/readme.md

 Then press and hold `CTRL` and then press `x` to save.
 Press `y` to confirm.

-Do these commands.
+Do these commands in SSH.
 They will edit the required sections for you using random numbers.

 ~~~
 sed -i "s|default_voice_port=.*|default_voice_port=$(shuf -i 6000-30000 -n 1)|g" ~/private/teamspeak/ts3server.ini